piiop/ai-case-study/README.md

 ### Landscape

-* OpenAI has been one of the leaders of generative AI race.
+* OpenAI has been one of the leaders of generative AI race, utilizing increased GPU power as well as new developments in deep learning, neural networks, diffusion models, transformer architectures.
+ChatGPT, originally described as an LLM (Large Language Model) could now be called a **multimodal** model (LMM perhaps?) due to its use of various data types  on top of just text.

-* What have been the major trends and innovations of this field over the last 5&ndash;10 years?

 * Big tech companies like Google, Meta, Amazon, and Apple are strong competitors in the field of AI.
-OpenAI has partnered with Microsoft and worked with NVidia, other tech giants.
+OpenAI has partnered with Microsoft and worked with NVidia - other tech giants.

 ## Sora